 2. ANTI-SPAM FILTERING

-Intis Telecom’s messaging systems automatically scan all outgoing messages for trigger words and filter out messages that appear to be spam or illegal messages.
+Intis Telecom’s messaging systems automatically scan all outgoing messages for trigger words and filter out messages that appear to be spam or those which include illegal content.

-Sometimes your messages may be filtered out by the spam filters of mobile operators, please contact us if this happens.
-We will try to get your messages white-listed in the operator’s system or we may suggest using another text with no trigger words.
+Sometimes your messages may be filtered out by the spam filters of mobile operators, so please contact us if this happens.
+We will try to get your messages white-listed in the operator’s system or we may suggest adjusting your content to remove any trigger words.